10 Best Beaches in the Florida Keys

 Rest Beach | Photo Copyright: Bryan Dearsley

 Just a short stroll away from the usually bustling Higgs Beach, you'll find two quite different beach experiences: Rest Beach and County Beach.
-Located either side of White Street and separated by a memorial park dedicated to AIDS victims, these two stretches of sand are actually quite small, but each have plenty to offer beachgoers.
+Located on either side of White Street and separated by a memorial park dedicated to AIDS victims, these two stretches of sand are actually quite small, but each has plenty to offer beachgoers.

-Situated on the east side of the memorial, Rest Beach is the busier of the two, and features a pleasant though narrow stretch of sand leading out into shallow turquoise waters.
+Situated on the east side of the memorial, Rest Beach is the busier of the two and features a pleasant though narrow stretch of sand leading out into shallow turquoise waters.
 While County Beach doesn't have direct access to the water, it's perfect for those only wanting to soak up the sun.

 Location: C.B.
 Harvey Rest Beach Park, Key West, Florida